dortania/OpenCore-Install-Guide/config-HEDT/nahalem.md

   * Performs GUID patching for UpdateSMBIOSMode Custom mode.
 Usually relevant for Dell laptops
 * **DisableIoMapper**: YES
   * Needed to get around VT-D if either unable to disable in BIOS or needed for other operating systems, much better alternative to `dart=0` as SIP can stay on in Catalina
+* **DisableLinkeditJettison**: YES
+  * Allows Lilu and others to have stable performance in macOS 11, Big Sur without the keepsyms=1 quirk
 * **DisableRtcChecksum**: NO
   * Prevents AppleRTC from writing to primary checksum (0x58-0x59), required for users who either receive BIOS reset or are sent into Safe mode after reboot/shutdown
 * **IncreasePciBarSize**: NO